Cheesy Grilled Eggplant and Onion Quiche

 - You must like eggplants and caramelized onions to enjoy this homemade quiche.
 If not, please check out some of my other quiche recipes.

-- The best part is everything in this recipe can be made ahead of time.
+- The best part is that everything in this recipe can be made ahead of time.
 So, if you have guests coming over on a busy weekday or any day, this is a great dish to make ahead of time.
 You can grill the eggplant and onions up to three days in advance and leave them in the fridge.
 On the day of the party, just put it all together.

 Ingredients and substitutes

-- Onions – Use red onions, these caramelize and become sweet, which is what we want.
+- Onions – Use red onions; these caramelize and become sweet, which is what we want.
 It’s what makes this quiche so wonderful.

-Cheesy eggplant quiche
+Step-by-step: Cheesy eggplant quiche

 Quiche Crust

-- In a food processor add the flour, salt, and chilled cubed butter (and vegetable shortening) Pulse for 30 seconds until it resembles coarse breadcrumb consistency.
+- In a food processor, add the flour, salt, and chilled, cubed butter (and vegetable shortening).
+Pulse for 30 seconds until it resembles coarse breadcrumb consistency.

-Pro tip – if the dough cracks too much, means it’s too cold.
+Pro tip – If the dough cracks too much, it means it’s too cold.
 Let it be at room temperature for 5 to 7 minutes. - Use your quiche pan as a guide to know how big you need it.
 When you reach the desired size, transfer the dough without cracking.
 Gently fit it to the pie pan, especially on the bottom edges.

 Pro tip – To transfer the dough without cracking too much, I like to roll the dough onto my rolling pin and then unroll it over the pan. - Remove the excess dough and neaten the edges.
 Chill the quiche crust in the fridge for 15 minutes up to 48 hours.